cogstat/cogstat_website/best_practices_symposium/program.md

 ---
 ## [Best practices in data analysis and statistics symposium](index.html)

+## Slides

+The talk materials are available on [OSF Meetings page of the symposium](https://osf.io/view/bestpracticessymposium2017/).

+## Program

 The talks will be 15 minutes long, and the discussions will be practically unlimited.

-Some of the talk materials will be available on [OSF Meetings](https://osf.io/view/bestpracticessymposium2017/).

-### Program

 #### Session 1: Analysis tools